OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Platform is of type 'Group' in HDF5.

 A platform group contains information about a measuring vehicle, mobile or handheld device that collects the data.
 The naming of the group is defined according to which platform produced the data.
-An overview of all names and the corresponding platform is specified in the chapter [Platforms at the SBB](#platforms-at-the-sbb).
+An example list of platforms and associated data is provided in the [Platforms example list](#platforms-example-list) chapter.

 ![Platform group overview](images/generated/rcmdx_platform_group.png)